HERE & THERE: Illustrating and Comparing Disney Theme Parks’ Ride Layouts From Around the Globe

 When Disney signed a three-picture distribution deal with Steve Jobs’ no-name animation studio called Pixar in 1991, it was a risk.
 Would anyone really want to sit through a full-length, computer-animated film?
 Suffice it to say that 1995’s Toy Story signaled that maybe – just maybe – computer animation could pay off.
 Thirty years later…. well…

 We explored the proliferation of Pixar throughout Disney Parks in our Member-exclusive Disney·Pixarland Special Feature, but no ride represents the “Pixarification” of Disney Parks quite like Buzz Lightyear dark rides around the globe.
-Spoiler alert, but a Buzz Lightyear laser-blasting dark ride became one of the very, very few attractions to be at every Disneyland-style “Castle Park” on Earth… until one park sent Buzz packing “to infinity and beyond.”
-Think you know which one?
+Spoiler alert, but a Buzz Lightyear laser-blasting dark ride became one of the very, very few attractions to be at every Disneyland-style “Castle Park” on Earth… even if one park sent Buzz packing “to infinity and beyond” while another plans to close its copy.
+Think you know which ones?

 A. Buzz Lightyear’s Space Ranger Spin (Magic Kingdom, 1998)